Make a Donut: Hierarchical EMD-Space Planning for Zero-Shot Deformable Manipulation with Tools: Method

 Our method initially identifies an optimal starting position for the tool.
 Subsequently, it forecasts the nearest attainable target and refines the actions employing differentiable physics with point-to-point correspondences, termed DiffPhysics-P2P.
 If this step doesn't yield progress, our model reverts the actions and re-strategizes using a new starting position.
 This process repeats for several steps until we reach the target goal or hits the maximum number of steps.
 The algorithm is summarized in Algorithm~\ref{alg:all}.

-\paragraph{DiffPhysics-P2P} Given the current observation and the goal, we pinpoint the subsequent reachable point cloud by executing multiple small iterations (specifically 20 in our experiments) of gradient descent within the Earth Mover Distance (EMD) space.
+\paragraph{DiffPhysics-P2P} Given the current observation and the goal, we pinpoint the subsequent reachable point cloud by executing multiple small iterations (specifically 20 in our experiments) of gradient descent with step size $\alpha$ in the Earth Mover Distance space.
 Formally, each iteration is:

-In other words, given the current point cloud observation, denoted as ${\mathbf{p}_i}$, where $i$ is the point index, and the subgoal ${\bar{\mathbf{p}}_i}$, our objective is to discern the ensuing reachable candidate.
+EMD, also known as norm-1 Wasserstein Distance, measures the distribution difference between two point clouds.
+In our implementation, we compute it with Sinkhorn divergence approximation using GeomLoss~\cite{feydy2020geomloss} Python library.
+Given the current point cloud observation, denoted as ${\mathbf{p}_i}$, where $i$ is the point index, and the subgoal ${\bar{\mathbf{p}}_i}$, our objective is to discern the ensuing reachable candidate.
 This is achieved by incrementally transitioning the current point cloud towards the target within the EMD space.
 The candidate serves as our model's prediction of the underlying particle dynamics.

 A notable advantage of the EMD gradient is its inherent capacity to furnish a one-to-one correspondence between $\mathbf{p}_i'$ and $\mathbf{p}_i$, as elucidated by Equation~\ref{eq:emd}.
 This characteristic permits the application of the subsequent straightforward mean-absolute-error loss: